NathanHoekstra/Z80_interpreter/README.md

 ## Features

-- Parser for loading in assembly (.asm) files (IO)
+- Parser for loading in assembly (.asm) files (I/O)
 - Lexer to tokenize the input file
 - Parser to check the validity of the tokens
 - Runner to execute the parsed tokens
-- 16x16 pixel display that reads pixel color values from CPU memory (IO)
+- 16x16 pixel display that reads pixel color values from CPU memory (I/O)
 - Error handling, invalid assembly lines are printed to the console

 ## Limitations